University of Technology Sydney

 Criteria:

-This assessment task evaluates lab-based application of knowledge and conceptual understanding of key evolutionary and scientific concepts, including synthesising different components from both lectures and pracs, and assessing skills learned in laboratory practicals.
-You will learn how to formulate a scientific hypothesis and how to chose treatments that allow testing your hypothesis, which are assessed by your teaching associates during the first prac.
+This assessment task evaluates lab-based application of knowledge and conceptual understanding of key evolutionary and scientific concepts, including synthesizing different components from both lectures and pracs, and assessing skills learned in laboratory practicals.
+You will learn how to formulate a scientific hypothesis and how to choose treatments that allow testing your hypothesis, which are assessed by your teaching associates during the first prac.
 Taking detailed notes about the experiment is key for writing a good report, and your teaching associates will assess and provide feedback on your written notes about the Ecosystem experiment during each class.
-Morever, you will be assessed on the quality of feedback you provide on an abstract about the Ecosystem experiment from your peers, and you will then have the opportunity to revise your own abstract before your teaching associate marks your abstract against the same criteria.
-This ensures that you understand professional scientific conduct, are able to synthesise the key findings from your experiment and learn what is required for a high quality Ecosystem report before you begin writing the full report.
+Moreover, you will be assessed on the quality of feedback you provide on an abstract about the Ecosystem experiment from your peers, and you will then have the opportunity to revise your own abstract before your teaching associate marks your abstract against the same criteria.
+This ensures that you understand professional scientific conduct, are able to synthesize the key findings from your experiment and learn what is required for a high-quality Ecosystem report before you begin writing the full report.
 You will be assessed on:

 • Conceptual understanding and comprehension of the diversity, evolution and adaptations of biological organisms